danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Use cases

+The output can help you in multiple ways, including:

-1. **Decision Support:** Allows you to quickly learn what's in a particular piece of content so you can decide if you want to consume the full source material or not.
+1. **Decision Support:**
+   Allows you to quickly learn what's in a particular piece of content so you can decide if you want to consume the full source material or not.
-2. **Note Taking:** Can also be used as your note taker.
+2. **Note Taking:**
+   Can also be used as your note taker.
 It's designed to replicate the type of capture that you might have done if you took notes manually.

 ## Examples